.

 When COVID-19 first hit, LigoLab partner labs experienced a massive surge in cases.
 Some labs went from processing a few thousand monthly tests to nearly 500,000 weekly claims.
 Without lab billing and coding automation, the billing teams at these organizations would not have been able to keep up with the demand.

 Relying on manual processes would have made this nearly impossible.
-Fortunately, with LigoLab’s laboratory billing solutions, the labs scaled efficiently while maintaining a cumulative clean claim rate of over 98 percent.
+Fortunately, with LigoLab’s advanced laboratory billing solutions, the labs scaled efficiently while maintaining a cumulative clean claim rate of over 98 percent.

 Industry research indicates that this type of RCM cycle result isn’t an isolated case.
-A recent report found that healthcare companies saved $122 billion in administrative expenses through RCM process software in 2020 alone.
+A recent report found that healthcare companies saved $122 billion in administrative expenses through modern RCM process software in 2020 alone.

 “When you consider the increase in productivity and profit and the decrease in AR and cost with lab billing and coding automation, any investment in new technology is well worth it,” concluded Abdi.